BuffaloRiot/MART341-WebDesign/WebDesign-HomeWork/Assignment-Week10/README.md

 Headings -

 I have used css to stylize h1, h2 and the background of my title card.
-Creating this code had helped
+My Creating this code had helped

 Paragrahs + Art Discripton: